 Elisa OliverasSenior Manager

-As Senior Manager in the Global Talent Development & Inclusion team, Elisa Oliveras is involved in the Universal Writers Program and the recently launched Universal Film Music Composer Initiative.
+As Senior Manager in the Global Talent Development & Inclusion team, Elisa Oliveras is involved in the Universal Writers Program and the Universal Film Music Composer Initiative.

 Previously, Oliveras served as Vice President of Further Films, founded by award-winning actor/producer Michael Douglas, where she oversaw the company’s first look deal with HBO.
 Prior to that, she was Head of Television for Benderspink and had stints in development and current programming at NBC, UPN and ABC.

 She is a member of the Television Academy and an alumna of Boston University.

 A proud Hoosier and native of South Bend, IN, Gesumino Rulli is Manager of Global Talent Development & Inclusion.
 Prior to joining GTDI, Rulli served as Creative Executive for filmmaker Nick Weiss’ Dormfire Productions’ ABC Studios overall deal.
 His responsibilities at Dormfire included overseeing the company’s digital slate, as well as working on the development of both feature film and television comedies.

 Rulli launched his career as a talent management assistant at Untitled Entertainment.
 Among his responsibilities were working closely with clients such as actor Jeremy Renner’s production company, and director Gabrielle Muccino (The Pursuit of Happyness, 7 Pounds).
 He later transitioned into development at Mandeville Films where he assisted the Senior Vice President of Film.
 Among the projects Rulli was involved in is the upcoming Universal Pictures release Extinction.